-The UK Armed Forces are playing a leading role in tackling the ongoing coronavirus pandemic.
+UK Armed Forces personnel are continuing to play a key role in the country's response to the coronavirus pandemic.

-Here is what service personnel have been doing in response to the outbreak.
+Here is what the British military has been doing in response to the COVID-19 outbreak.

 Supporting the NHS